 \subsection{Scaling with number of qubits.}

 We begin by discussing the effect of the number of qubits in the system on the variance and the number of necessary sequences.

-As illustrated in \cref{fig:dimensional_scaling} (red full) and can be seen from \cref{variance_final}, the derived bound is almost independent of the number of qubits $q$ (where $d=2^q$).
+As illustrated in \cref{fig:dimensional_scaling} (red full) and as can be seen from \cref{variance_final}, the derived bound is almost independent of the number of qubits $q$ (where $d=2^q$).
 In fact, the bound on the variance decreases asymptotically to a constant in the limit of many qubits despite the number of possible sequences (that is, $\lvert \md{C}\rvert^m$) increasing exponentially with the number of qubits.
-This behavior matches a trivial bound on the number of sequences, which can be made by noting that the numbers $k_m$ are sampled from a distribution bounded on an interval of unit size (and hence has variance at most $1/4$ (dashed blue in \cref{fig:dimensional_scaling})), but constitutes an exponential improvement over previous bounds in which a bound on the variance scaled exponentially with the number of qubits~\cite{Wallman2014} (dashed green in \cref{fig:dimensional_scaling}).
+This constitutes a notable improvement over previous multi-qubit variance bounds with an explicit dependence on the infidelity (dashed green in \cref{fig:dimensional_scaling}), given in~\cite{Wallman2014} which had a linear scaling with infidelity but scaled exponentially with the number of qubits.
+The qualitative behavior of the variance bound in terms of dimension matches a trivial bound on the number of sequences, which can be made by noting that the numbers $k_{m,N}$ are sampled from a distribution bounded on an interval of unit size (and hence has variance at most $1/4$ (dashed blue in \cref{fig:dimensional_scaling})) but is much sharper in absolute terms due to its quadratic dependence on the infidelity $r$.